 With the results of the FSH test, along with the battery of other tests you’ll get (hang in there!), your doctor will counsel you on the next steps that are right for you.

-For example, if your FSH levels are normal, but you have another issue—such as a partner with a low sperm count, a uterine problem, or an egg or embryo quality issue—then the other issue would need to be addressed in your fertility journey.
+For example, if your FSH levels are normal, but you have another issue—such as a partner with a low sperm count or a uterine problem—then the other issue would need to be addressed in your fertility journey.

 The FSH test is just an indicator, and doesn’t necessarily predict your outcome or whether you’ll become pregnant.
 If you have a higher FSH, you just might have to be more aggressive with your treatment and timeline.
 We’ll be here cheering you on.